TryFire/SortieEnsemble/README.md

 C'est un projet de GLA.

 ## Configuration of database
-# 1create database
-use "create database sortir" to create database sortir
-# 2
-place the file "sortir.sql" in the right place and use "source sortir.sql"
-# 3
-place the val $username and $password int the file of "SortieEnsemble/src/html/constants.php"
+1.use "create database sortir" to create database sortir 2.place the file "sortir.sql" in the right place and use "source sortir.sql" 3.place the val $username and $password int the file of "SortieEnsemble/src/html/constants.php"

 ## Configuration of Apache2.0